fourtysevencode/imu-rep-fatigue-analysis/README.md

 This project focuses on clear signal processing, reproducibility, and extensibility.
 It is intended as a foundation for wearable motion analysis and fatigue estimation systems.

+** AI aided in the writing of only this README